Words by Simon Difford

 Tijuana Manhattan - made with an anejo tequila in place of whiskey.

-The Manhattan may have been named after New York City's Manhattan Club but is most likely named after one of the five boroughs which jointly form New York City: Manhattan, Brooklyn, Queens, The Bronx and Staten Island.
+The Manhattan may have been named after New York City's Manhattan Club but is most likely named after one of the five boroughs which jointly form New York City.
 After all, the Manhattan Club is in itself named after the borough it sits in.
-Three of the other four boroughs have given their names to Manhattan variations as per above.
-(A Staten Island cocktail is most usually considered to a Pina Colada-like equal parts coconut rum and pineapple juice.)
+Three of the other four boroughs have also lent their names to Manhattan variations: Bronx, Brooklyn and Queens.
+Sadly, for Staten Island, it doesn’t have a classic cocktail named after it but a Staten Island Ferry cocktail is most usually considered to a Pina Colada-like equal parts coconut rum and pineapple juice.